-A small business loan helps micro, small and medium enterprises tide over urgent or recurring financial requirements without any difficulty.
-These loans are of various types such as working capital loan, term loans, products for purchase of machinery, dealer finance, credit card receivables, loans for professionals and self-employed individuals, and so on.
-All banks and non-banking financial institutions in India offer small business loans.
+Small business loans help Micro, Small and Medium Enterprises (MSMEs) tide over urgent or recurring financial requirements without any difficulty.
+These loans are of various types, such as working capital loan, term loans, loans for the purchase of plant & machinery, dealer finance, credit card receivables, loans for professionals and self-employed individuals, and so on.
+All banks and Non-Banking Financial Companies (NBFCs) in India offer small business loans at attractive interest rates.

-In addition, the government has come up with various loan and incentive schemes for the sector such as Mudra Loan, Prime Minister’s Employment Generation Programme (PMEGP), subsidy scheme for term loans, SIDBI Make in India Loan for Small Enterprises (SMILE), and so on.
+In addition, the government has come up with various loan and incentive schemes for the sector, such as Mudra Loan, Prime Minister’s Employment Generation Programme (PMEGP), subsidy scheme for term loans, Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE), SIDBI Make in India Loan for Small Enterprises (SMILE), and so on.

-- Owner Details: The owner of the business or company/partner of the firm will have to provide their ID and address proofs as well as relationship with the business.
-The owner’s bank statements will also be needed if the business does not have a separate corporate identity.
+- Owner Details: The owner of the business or company/partner of the firm will have to provide their Identity, income and address proofs as well as relationship with the business.
+The owner’s bank statements will also be needed if the business does not have a separate corporate identity

-- Management Details: If the business is undertaken through a company or partnership, then details of directors or partners will be required along with authorisation from the other directors/partners for one of them to act on their behalf to take the loan.
+- Management Details: If the business is undertaken through a company or partnership, then details of directors or partners will be required along with authorisation from other directors/partners for one of them to act on their behalf to take the loan

-- Credit History: Banks and financial institutions also look at the credit history of the borrower if he/she is borrowing in his/her own name.
+- Credit History: Banks and NBFCs look at the credit history of the borrower if he/she has any borrowings under his/her own name

 The bank may ask for other details on a case-to-case basis, and the borrowers should keep these details ready before they submit the application.
 Some banks also require the business to be vetted for profitability before they give the small business loan.